smncd/galette/README.md

 ![Galette](./docs/banner.jpg)
 =============================

-Galette is a Markdown-to-HTML server, built with Starlette and Unvicorn.
+Galette is a Markdown-to-HTML server, built with Starlette and Uvicorn.

 Why does Galette exist?
 Mostly for fun, and because I'll maybe need it at some point.
 Guess we'll find out.